Get E-Book

 socket.setMulticastTTL(1);

-socket.send('announce', 41234, '239.255.0.1');setMulticastTTL() controls how far multicast packets can travel in hop-count terms.
-A value of 1 keeps the packet on the local network segment in common setups.
-Higher values enter routing policy that many networks restrict or disable.
-Multicast routing protocols sit outside this chapter.
+setMulticastTTL() controls how far multicast packets can travel in hop-count terms.
+A value of 1 usually keeps the packet on the local network segment.
+Higher values move into multicast routing policy, which many networks restrict or disable.

 setMulticastLoopback(false) controls whether the sender can receive its own multicast datagrams on the same host.
 Default behavior can surprise local tests because a process may observe its own announcements.

-reuseAddr matters with multicast because multiple receivers on one host may need to bind the same port to receive the same group traffic.
-On Unix-like systems this maps to address reuse behavior with platform-specific details.
-On Windows, semantics differ in places.
-Chapter 9.6 owns the socket-option layer; here, the useful rule is simple: multicast examples commonly create sockets with { reuseAddr: true } because several listeners may share the multicast port.
+reuseAddr is common with multicast because multiple receivers on one host may need to bind the same port to receive the same group traffic.
+Unix-like systems and Windows have different edge cases around address reuse.
+Chapter 9.6 covers that socket-option layer.
+For this chapter, remember the normal multicast shape - create the socket with { reuseAddr: true } when multiple listeners may share the multicast port.

-Broadcast and multicast have a security boundary too.
-They are local-network mechanisms more than Internet mechanisms.
+Broadcast and multicast are local-network mechanisms more than Internet mechanisms.
 Containers, VM networks, cloud VPCs, host firewalls, Wi-Fi isolation, and VPN routes can all change whether packets leave, arrive, or loop back.
 Node exposes the socket calls.
-The network decides the reachability.
+The network decides reachability.

 socket.bind(9999, () => {